 - Women younger than 40 years: 22%

 - Women aged 40 years or over: 13% or less

 Other factors such as the cause of infertility and how long she has been suffering from it have an influence on the outcomes of IUI.
-Also, endometrial thickness is crucial for the treatment to be successful.
-Not every woman might be a good responder, and subsequently the outcome might not be as satisfactory as expected.
+Also, the endometrial thickness is crucial for the treatment to be successful.
+Not every woman might be a good responder, and subsequently, the outcome might not be as satisfactory as expected.